chrisleekr/binance-trading-bot/README.md

      - Get last buy price from the cache
      - If the current price is higher than the minimum profit percentage _last buy price_, then **place Stop-Loss-Limit order.**
+       - If trading is disabled, then the bot won't place an order.
      - Otherwise, _do not place Stop-Loss-Limit order._
    - If there is an opened Stop-Loss-Limit order, then check the current price.
      - If the current price is higher than stop price, then cancel the open order.
 Then it will place new Stop-Loss-Limit order in next process.

+### Frontend + WebSocket

+React.js based frontend communicating via Web Socket:

+- List monitoring coins with buy/sell signals/open orders
+- View account balances
+- Manage global/symbol settings
+- Delete caches that are not monitored
+- Link to public URL

 ## Environment Parameters